mikaelnousiainen/RS41ng/README.md

 * 1 - GND
 * 2 - I2C2_SDA (PB11) / UART3 RX
     * This is the external I²C port data pin for Si5351 and sensors
+    * This pin can be used as input for the pulse counter.
 * 3 - I2C2_SCL (PB10) / UART3 TX
     * This is the external I²C port clock pin for Si5351 and sensors
     * This pin can alternatively be used to output GPS NMEA data to external tracker hardware (e.g. Raspberry Pi or other microcontrollers)